 Bring a Bottle

-None of our vendors or bars will be selling disposable plastic bottled water.
-We are lucky enough to have access to clean, safe mains drinking water at Pippingford, so it seems crazy for the festival to generate such a huge amount of plastic waste from water bottles.
-We are asking all festival goers and crew to bring their own re-usable water bottles, or if you prefer, to buy an Elderflower Fields aluminium water bottle.
+None of our vendors or bars sell disposable plastic bottled water.
+We are lucky enough to have access to clean, safe mains drinking water at our home of Pippingford Park, so it seems crazy for the festival to generate such a huge amount of plastic waste from water bottles.
+We are asking all festival goers, crew and performers to bring their own reusable water bottles.

 Free drinking water will be available at all bars and we are installing more taps across the site to make it easier for you to refill.